 - Listen to their complaints without interrupting.
 When interacting with passive communicators, make sure to ask more questions so you can get to the root of their problem.

 - Stay patient and calm.
 Always keep your feelings in check, especially when speaking with more expressive customers – namely manipulative, aggressive and passive-aggressive communicators.
 If the situation with an angry customer escalates despite your best efforts, make sure to involve your manager.

 Ways to communicate more effectively with coworkers

-As a support agent, you’ll be part of a bigger team working for a contact center, and (just like with customers) you’ll want to communicate assertively with colleagues.
-Using assertive communication helps you appear honest and transparent, set boundaries, handle conflict, and navigate difficult conversations.
+As a support agent, you’ll be part of a bigger team working for a contact centre, and (just like with customers) you’ll want to communicate assertively with colleagues.
+Using assertive communication helps you appear honest and transparent, set boundaries, handle conflict and navigate difficult conversations.

 How to be assertive at work

 Standing up for yourself and setting boundaries in the workplace might be uncomfortable, but this is an important part of assertive communication.
 The key is keeping your emotions in check during thorny in-person conversations.

 - Communicate clearly and directly.
 When confronting a coworker, calmly point out what actions offend you or make you uncomfortable.
 Trust in yourself and speak confidently.
 Strive to remain solution-oriented, positive and sensitive to the other person’s point of view.